Frequently Asked Questions

 • Today, many Muslims in America and globally work in and excel in science-based professions such as medicine, dentistry, and various fields of engineering.

-• While according to a Pew poll some Muslims accept the theory of evolution in its entirety, some Muslims take issue with the belief that humans and animals share a common ancestor or evolved over time.
+• While according to a Pew poll some Muslims accept the theory of evolution in its entirety, many Muslims take issue with the belief that humans and animals share a common ancestor or evolved over time.

 • They accept the basic concept that living beings evolve over time to adapt to their environment via genetic change but do not include humans in this process.